datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 ---
 layout: post
-title:  "Absolute Beginners Tutorial for Getting Started Doing Data Science using Servers"
+title:  "Beginners Tutorial for How to Get Started Doing Data Science using Servers"
 categories:  tutorial
 ---